A Danny Indian Restaurant

 This is also a pretty decent selection, and goes great with a salad.
 They also do naan sandwiches, a great option if you’re looking for a light option at lunch time.

 Lastly, price.
 It’s pretty fair, you get what you pay for.
-You can save money by ordering sets though, and they accept dollar, yen, and card as payment, which is very convenient.
+You can save money by ordering sets though, and at A Danny, they accept dollar, yen, and card as payment, which is very convenient.
 Ready to give them a try?
 Here’s a location to help you out: